kaizcodes/Pog_Engine/README.md

 # Pog Engine

-**Pog Engine** is an AI-powered local VOD processing pipeline for streamers.
-It automatically transcribes your recordings, detects potential viral moments using LLMs, speech emotion recognition, and audio analysis, then exports ranked highlights and DaVinci Resolve timeline markers.
+**Pog Engine** is an AI-powered pipeline for processing **locally recorded OBS VODs**.
+It transcribes your recordings, detects potential viral moments using LLMs, speech emotion recognition, and audio analysis, then exports ranked highlights and DaVinci Resolve timeline markers.
+Designed to save hours of manually scrubbing through VODs.

-Finish stream, Click Run, and come back to your PC with a list of potential viral moments!
+Finish stream, Run, and come back to your PC with a list of potential viral moments!

 ## PC Requirement

-- NVIDIA GPU
+- NVIDIA GPU (8GB+ VRAM, 10GB recommended)
-- With more than 8GB VRAM (10GB Recommended)
-- Must be able to run CUDA 12.4 (GTX 1080 TI-> RTX 5090)
+- CUDA 12.4 compatible
-- Will not work with AMD GPU (maybe someone can write a conversion script, I don't own an AMD GPU)
-- 30m-1hr of your time (on 3080 for 4-5hrs stream)

-I wrote this project to work with my RTX 3080 10GB VRAM

-You'll need to be able to fit qwen3.5:9b with quantization(q4_K_M in this case)

-IF you have more VRAM you can explore bigger parameter models, I specifically chose this model because it's the best model I can fit on my PC that gives me good result. and I've done a lot of research and result comparing, I found that qwen usually return the better results.
-Feel free to recommend if you find better result on other models.
+- Ollama capable of running:
+  - `qwen3:8b`
+  - `qwen3.5:9b-q4_K_M`

+Built around an RTX 3080 (10GB VRAM) using `qwen3.5:9b-q4_K_M`.
+Larger models may work better on GPUs with more VRAM.
+Qwen performed best in my testing.

 ## OBS Setup Requirement